MosaabAhmedMohamed/Nagwa_Challenge/README.md

 ## Nagwa_Challenge

-a simple mobile application to display a list of videos and books to download and play or open it.
+a simple mobile application to display a list of videos and books to be downloaded and played or opened it.

 ## Challenge description
  - find fake responses for the list of videos and books in the attachments.